mattheweast/mattheweast/README.md

 While my GitHub is mostly empty right now due to work restrictions, that’s about to change—I’ll be posting more personal projects as I explore new technologies, build cool things, and experiment with ideas outside of work.

+🎓 Former Apple Genius turned Software Engineer Apprentice, I recently completed a 5-month Software Engineering bootcamp at Makers Academy and am now gaining real-world experience through my Level 4 apprenticeship.
+I started in QA automation and have since transitioned into Data Engineering.

+🔭 Currently, I’m working on my final Level 4 project, building a data pipeline using Scala, Python, SQL, Terraform, BigQuery, and GCS.

+📚 Outside of work, I’m actively expanding my skill set through courses and personal projects.
+My main focus is mybooks, a custom Management System designed to track, manage, and analyze your books efficiently.

+🌱 Passionate about continuous learning and problem-solving, I thrive in collaborative environments and am currently seeking Software Engineering roles to further develop my expertise and contribute to innovative projects.

 ⚡ Tech Stack
 <p align="left">
   <img src="https://img.shields.io/badge/-HTML5-E34F26?style=flat&logo=html5&logoColor=white" />